Physics Courses

 Course Detail:

-This course introduces students to concepts of analogue electronics, electrical motors and machine control.
-They will be introduced to programming in Processing of the Arduino micro-controller, which will be used for data gathering, motor control and sensors.
+This one-term course introduces students to concepts of analogue electronics, electrical motors, and machine control.
+Students are introduced to programming using Arduinos, which will be used for data gathering, motor control, and sensors.
 Prerequisites: none.

 |